vernamlab/EM-for-good/README.md

 3. **Download Traces**:
    - Download the required traces from the provided link [EMSCA Traces](https://app.box.com/v/EMSCA-for-good).
+   - The dataset could be partially downloaded.
+To accomplish that safely, you should still maintain the folder structure for the individual experiments (CEMA->Experiments/metadata.json->(downloaded the need experiment)->(partially download the datasets too)).

 4. **Organize Notebooks and Traces**:
    - Place the `CEMA_scapegoat` Jupyter Notebook within the downloaded traces directory, ensuring it is at the same level as the `CEMA` folder (acts as the parent directory).